Hiring for Healthcare Security

 We all also know all too well that directives from some leaders can be grossly misguided.
 Misguidance from supervisors can be even more slippery than policies.
 Case law informs us that if I follow the misguidance of a supervisor, and I do something illegal or unethical, I cannot use as a justification for my innocence the fact that my leader told me to do it.
 I should and will be held accountable for the act.
 Following a supervisor’s guidance, when the guidance is illegal or unethical, does not allow one to escape being held as one of the two (or more) culpable parties.

-Interview and hire for strength (especially moral strength).
+Interview and hire for strength (specifically moral strength).
 For this, you may ask, for example, “Tell me about a time when you did not follow a policy or verbal directive from a supervisor.
 What happened?
 What did you do?
 And what was the outcome?”

 Listen to their answers.
 If they give an answer such as, “Oh, I always follow policies or my supervisor’s directives,” this is a red flag.
 Dig down further to confirm their perspective on this.

 We must also hire for other areas of strength as well.
 This includes the ability to physically manage what is outlined in (hopefully realistic) performance expectations of a role description.
-In today’s violent healthcare environment, we must have Team Members who can manage what needs managing, morally, physically, and otherwise.
-Follow labor law and the guidance from your Human Resources Business partners when hiring for strength.
+In today’s violent healthcare environment, we must have Team Members who can manage what needs managing, morally, physically, emotionally, legally, and otherwise.
+Follow labor law and the guidance from your Human Resource Business partners when hiring for strength.

 A caring and compassionate concern (ethic) for others.